 But today, I am here to talk dinner.
+If you’ve ever popped on your phone to google “Dinner Ideas for Tonight” looking for a little inspiration, this one is for you.
 I am not a fan of dinner.
 Mostly, I’m not a fan of the pre-dinner rush and the bewitching hour that seems to happen simultaneously every night between 5:30 and 7:30.
 Coincidentally, it tends to end shortly after dad walks in the door most nights–although he often walks in at the peak of chaos and that’s never a good thing.

 So…back to the easiest taco night ever.
 This is how I do it.

 You’ll never be the last one to sit at the table to eat your cold tacos ever again!

 - Prep Time: 10 mins

 - 1 1/2 pounds ground beef, chicken, or black beans, seasoned and cooked

 - 1 cup guacamole

 - shredded lettuce